kubesphere/website/content/en/docs/project-user-guide/application-workloads/container-image-settings.md

 #### Image Search Bar

 You can click the cube icon on the right to select an image from the list or input an image name to search it.
 KubeSphere provides Docker Hub images and your private image repository.
-If you want to use your private image repository, you need to create a Docker Hub secret first in **Secrets** under **Configurations**.
+If you want to use your private image repository, you need to create an Image Registry Secret first in **Secrets** under **Configurations**.

 {{< notice note >}}